 One of the major tools in studying RWRE is an auxiliary Markov chain on the space of environments $\Omega$ called the environment viewed from the particle

 where $\sigma_x$ for $x \in \Z^d$ denotes the canonical shift on $\Omega$.
 One of the main technical difficulties with RWRE is that the random walk is not a Markov chain under the annealed distribution.
-An advantage of $\overline \omega_n$ is that under $\prob$ it is a Markov chain with compact state space $\Omega$, initial distribution $P$ and transition kernel
+An advantage of $\overline \omega_n$ is that under $\prob$ it is a Markov chain with compact state space $\Omega$, initial distribution $P$, and transition kernel

-for every bounded measurable $f: \Omega \to \R$.
-To prove limit theorems for RWRE, it will be advantageous for $\overline \omega_n$ to converge to some invariant distribution.
-For this reason, we say that a probability measure $Q$ on $\Omega$ is invariant with respect to the point of view of the particle if
+for $f: \Omega \to \R$ bounded and measurable.
+We say that a probability measure $Q$ on $\Omega$ is invariant with respect to the point of view of the particle if

 for every bounded continuous $g: \Omega \to \R$.
-While invariant measure are not difficult to find, they are extremely useful if they are also equivalent to $P$.
+Invariant measure are not difficult to find, but are only useful if they are equivalent to $P$.
 When such a measure exists, we say the static and dynamic points of view of the environment are equivalent.
-Such invariant measures have been used to prove central limit theorems and law of large numbers, see \cite{alili1999asymptotic, bolthausen2002static, bolthausen2012ten,drewitz2014selected,kozlov1985method, zeitouni2004} for such examples.
-Consequently, there is a research focus to find invariant measures which are equivalent to $P$.
+Such invariant measures have been used to prove central limit theorems and law of large numbers, see \cite{alili1999asymptotic, bolthausen2002static, bolthausen2012ten,drewitz2014selected,kozlov1985method, zeitouni2004}.
+Consequently, there is major interest in finding invariant measures which are equivalent to $P$.